nodejs/nodejs.dev/src/documentation/0056-node-with-typescript/index.md

 ```

 For example
-first we install a node pacakge (say express)
+first we install a node package (say express)

 ```js
 npm install express
 ```

-Then we will install the type definations for express
+Then we will install the type definitions for express

 ```js
 npm install -D @types/express
 ```

-require the package and its type definations
+require the package and its type definitions

 ```js
 import express, {Request,Response,Application} from 'express';